ArtosSystems/docs-legacy/source/index.html.md

 customerSignedData -> 0x50256df6e9173f1396d018125936efa3b909df0831e7f55cbd59074d5f9616ad316054c658838dcc0286cb7dbb4d9057a7dddb69480d3f1cef19fe993e77327300
 ```

-Before moving onto methods of interacting with tickets - a brief explainer on what a ticket consists of.
+Following on from the guides on interacting with tickets - a brief explainer on what a ticket consists of.

 The example provided is what an application would send to our API.